Goziechukwu/muse_school/README.md

 Muse School's core business intents focus on generation of revenue, aquisition and retention of customers, and brand building.
 Supported by effective marketing strategies, Muse School has implemented an Online Store Front with Products Listings, Searching and Filtering.

-Secondly it features a smooth Checkout process with a Secure Payment Gateway using Stripe.
+Furthermore, it features a smooth Checkout process with a Secure Payment Gateway using Stripe.
 After transaction, the User receives Order Confirmation.

 ## User Stories